We know you want to get the most out of your booth

 Stay within your booth space.
 When exhibitors start leaving their booths to engage people in the aisles it creates a more aggressive atmosphere than we want in the show.
 We have seen potential customers skirt by groups of exhibitors simply because one made the decision to stand in the aisle and sell.
 You can still make sales from your booth my engaging people in the aisles when they approach but please do not impede the flow of traffic by being in the aisle.

-Jenkins Show Productions are a professional, family run, show management team that has produced over hundreds of successful events over the past 35+ years in the Southern GTA area.
+Jenkins Show Productions are a professional, family run, show management team that has produced over 600 successful events over the past 35+ years in the Southern GTA.